Dura, Hebron

 Dura (دورا) is a Palestinian city located eleven kilometers southwest of Hebron, in the southern West Bank, in the Hebron Governorate of the State of Palestine.
-According to the Palestinian Central Bureau of Statistics, the town had a population of over 28,268 in 2007.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 39,336 in 2017.
 The current mayor is Ahmad Salhoub.

-In 1517, the village was incorporated into the Ottoman Empire with the rest of Syria.
+In 1517, Dura was incorporated into the Ottoman Empire with the rest of Syria.
+In the late Ottoman and early Mandatory periods, Dura was the only permanent settlement in the southeastern ridge of the central highlands.
+Starting as a village and evolving into a town, it sprawled across large territories, becoming a center for influential families, collectively referred to as Abu-Darham.

 After the British Mandate, in the wake of the 1948 Arab–Israeli War, Dura came under Jordanian rule.
 Dura was established as a municipality on January 1, 1967, five months before it came under Israeli occupation after the Six-Day War.
 Since 1995, it has been governed by the Palestinian National Authority, as part of Area A of the West Bank and as part of the Hebron Governorate of the State of Palestine.

 Etymology

 The present-day name of Dura has been identified with ancient Adoraim or the Adora of 1 Macc.13.20 The village was originally built on two hills: Dura al-‘Amaira and Dura al-Arjan possibly reflecting dual grammatical number of Adoraim name, which could also be a double village during antiquity.